aThorp96/sourcehut_issue_mirror/README.md

 ### `tracker-owner`

-Account name of the trakcer owner. *Must be proceeded with "~"*
+Account name of the tracker owner. *Must be proceeded with "~"*

 ### `tracker-name`